AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 * You choose to message someone from their **Discover feed post or profile**.

 All your active conversations are saved in the "**Messages**" tab.
 You can enable browser notifications in your settings to be alerted to new messages.

+### Home Page

+You can see posts of those you have matched with and like or comment to interact with them.
+Users will be able to choose who will show up on their home page.

 ### Upcoming Features